free5lot/hid-apple-patched/README.md

 ```
 in one go (since the first command will disable your Apple keyboard).
 Alternatively, run `sudo reboot`, and the new module should be loaded on reboot.

 The advantage of DKMS is that the module is automatically re-built after every kernel upgrade and installation.
-(This method has been tested on Ubuntu 14.04 and 16.04.
-You may need to get dkms first: `sudo apt install dkms`.)
+This method has been tested at least on Ubuntu 14.04 and 16.04.

 ### Configuration